County of Los Angeles

 Pleadings, or additional information related to a matter set forth on the Commission’s agenda, shall be filed no later than ten (10) business days prior to the meeting for which the matter is scheduled.

-(a) Parties should submit an original and ten (10) copies of any documents filed with the Commission.
+(a) Parties should submit an original and one (1) copy of any documents filed with the Commission.

 (b) All documents filed with the Commission shall be served on the opposing party or parties and shall contain the filer’s name, current address, and telephone number.